nkratzke/EasyMySQL/README.md

 85fbad3eb5ce        mysqldb:latest      "/usr/local/bin/star   56 minutes ago      Up 55 minutes       0.0.0.0:3306->3306/tcp   focused_lalande
 ```

-To check whether the database ist working you can connect to it.
+To check whether the database is working, you can connect to it.
 Figure out what address your docker host has.
 If you are working with Boot2Docker
 you con do this